Find the 10 digit number, the beautiful math puzzle by Conway

 Conclusion 10: Important pattern 2: Only 2 or 6 occupy the 4th place.

 This is a really important pattern and is discovered just from the available possibilities in the previous pattern, and not using any knowledge on any topic.
-This pattern, naturally is more restrictive, more abstract and hence more powerful.
-In fact discovery and use of this type patterns only lead you to a clean and quick solution of a complex problem.
+This pattern, naturally, is more restrictive, more abstract, and hence more powerful.
+In fact, discovery and use of these type patterns only lead you to a clean and quick solution of a complex problem.

 Divisibility rule for 6—

 For a number to be divisible by 6, its unit digit must be even and its sum of digits must be divisible by 3.

 Conclusion 11: Important pattern 3:

-Pattern 3: And also, the number formed by the next three 4th, 5th and 6th digits must be divisible by 3, that is, their integer sum must be divisible by 3 (6th place already ensured to have an even digit).
+Pattern 3: And also, the number formed by the next three 4th, 5th and 6th digits must be divisible by 3.
+It means, their integer sum must be divisible by 3 (6th place already ensured to have an even digit).

 The last divisibility rule to use at this stage is for 8.

 Divisibility rule for 8—

 For a number to be divisible by 8, the number formed by its last three digits (from left to right) must be divisible by 8.

 This divisibility rule for 8 is by far the most important rule.
 Using this rule we'll discover and create more and more restrictive patterns step by step.

 Conclusion 12: Important Pattern 4:

 As 6th place can be occupied by only 2, 4, 6 or 8, and 200, 400, 600 and 800 being divisible by 8, it can further be concluded that,

 Number formed by 7th and 8th place digits must be divisible by 8.
 Only possible combinations are—16, 32, 72 and 96—only 4 possibilities.

 It further follows from these four possibilities—